MicrosoftDocs/power-automate-docs/articles/desktop-flows/overview-analytics.md

 ---
-title: View UI flows analytics in the Power Platform admin center | Microsoft Docs
+title: View desktop flows analytics in the Power Platform admin center | Microsoft Docs
-description: Learn about trends, usage patterns, and more analytics for UI flows in the Power Platform admin center.
+description: Learn about trends, usage patterns, and more analytics for desktop flows in the Power Platform admin center.
 services: ''
 suite: flow
 documentationcenter: na